panaghia/Swipeable/README.md

-Sipeable let you create scrollable area for touch-based device with horizontal snap, keeping vertical scrolling free.
+Swipeable let you create scrollable area for touch-based device with horizontal snap, keeping vertical scrolling free.

 How to use
 ----------